"A drone is not yogurt, shelf life is unlimited"

-— Telegram channel, on the philosophy of drone employment
+— Telegram channel, on the philosophy of drone application

 — On the efficiency principle of FPV drones